mstksg/inCode/copy/entries/huffman-3.md

 [ptut]: http://hackage.haskell.org/package/pipes-4.1.2/docs/Pipes-Tutorial.html

-Basically, the entire meat of our program (and the bulk of the design process) will be in "declaring" chains of producers, pipes, and consumers.
+Basically, the entire meat of our program (and the bulk of the design process) will be in "declaring" and "transforming" chains of producers, pipes, and consumers.

 This approach should be very familiar with anyone who has ever used unix pipes
 --- you can do amazing things by just chaining simple utilities.
-At each step of the way, each "pipe" transforms an input and pops out an output, which is received by the next step.
+At each step of the way, each "pipe" processes an input and pops out an output, which is received by the next step.

+We also have ways to "modify components": "pipe transformers"; an analogy in bash would be like `sudo`, which takes a normal bash commands and "turns it into" a super user command.

 And without any further delay, let's write `encode.hs`!